Plastic Recycling Australia ✅ – Options For Businesses To Recycle Plastic

 See our related blog on crisp packet recycling here.

 Plastic has been a long-time problem here in Australia, even with all the recycling efforts available.
-According to research, it was stated that only 9% of plastic end up being recycled.
+According to research, it was stated that only 9 per cent of plastic ends up being recycled.
 The other percentage of plastics are either incinerated, thrown into landfills, or just scattered across the environment.

 Below, here are some reasons why plastic bags are detrimental to the environment:

-- Plastic is harmful to human, wildlife, and marine life health
+- Simply put, plastic is harmful to human, wildlife, and marine life health.

 These are just some of the reasons why plastic is harmful to the world.
 Less of this means a healthier environment, for sure.

 To know more about how to make your business more eco-friendly (less plastic, of course!), check out our blog about it here on why your business should really think about going green.

-Recycling plastic Australia: we recently covered the new scheme to be introduced in NSW to boost recycling plastic bottles and cans – through the use of a network of reverse vending machines.
+Recycling plastic Australia: We recently covered the new scheme to be introduced in NSW to boost the recycling of plastic bottles and cans – through the use of a network of reverse vending machines.
 Through this system – people returning used containers will receive cash or credits for the drinks container.
-In today’s blog – we cover how international drinks company Coca Cola is proposing to boost the proportion of recycling plastic material in its drinks containers.
+In today’s blog – we cover how international drinks company Coca-Cola is proposing to boost the proportion of recycled plastic material in its drinks containers.

 Quoting from the BBC website on the topic: